 - Fire & Ice show in Macon, GA

-- Artisans on the Square Celebrating Clay 2019
+- Artisans on the Square Celebrating Clay, Greensboro, GA

-Her pieces are included at the Arts Clayton Gallery gift store, Arts Alliance Gallery of Macon, GA as well as in local shops in the Newnan, and Senoia area.
-She also helps organize the yearly Southern Hands Artist Studio Tour in the south metro area and opens her studio to visitors during this time.
+Her pottery is included at the Arts Clayton Gallery gift store, Arts Alliance Gallery of Macon, GA as well as in gift shop boutiques across Georgia and the U.S. Suzanne also helps organize the yearly Southern Hands Artist Studio Tour in the south metro area and opens her studio to visitors during this time.
 The SHASTour takes place each November during the second weekend of the month.

 She specializes in creating functional, beautiful hand-thrown pottery including dinnerware, travel mugs, and sculptural pots.
 All her pieces are hand-crafted, one at a time, using traditional methods.